Matt Stell

-Matthew Neal Stell is an American country music singer, guitarist, and songwriter.
+Matthew Neal Stell (born April 19, 1984) is an American country music singer, guitarist, and songwriter.
 His song "Prayed for You" and his EP Everywhere but On were released in 2019.

 Early life

-Stell was born in Clinton, Arkansas and raised in Center Ridge, Arkansas.
+Stell was born in Clinton, Arkansas, and raised in Center Ridge, Arkansas.
 He played basketball during high school in the Amateur Athletic Union summer league, and from 2002 to 2006, he played college basketball for Drury University for four years on an athletic scholarship.

 After college he worked farming and construction jobs while studying for a master's degree in communications at the University of Arkansas.
 A medical missions trip to Haiti inspired him to apply to a post-baccalaureate premedical program to complete pre-med coursework not taken as a religion and philosophy major.
 He applied to Harvard University's Extension School part-time pre-med program, and he was accepted.
 But in 2014, shortly before the program would have begun, he had the opportunity to sign a publishing deal with Wide Open Music, and he chose music over starting the part-time pre-med program.